Nick-prog/Clive-Webhook/README.md

    </p>
 </p>

-**THIS PROJECT HAS BEEN DISCOUNTIED.
+**THIS VERSION OF THE PROJECT HAS BEEN DISCOUNTIED.
 PLEASE REFER TO THE IMPROVED-CLIVE-WEBHOOK REPOSITORY FOR THE LATEST VERSION.**

 # Clive-Wehbook
 The main purpose of this program was to utilize a webhook connection on an online form that has a high amount of traffic on a daily basis.